matiaszanolli/devinyl/README.md

 # DEVINYL - Recover vinyls beyond recovering

 DEVINYL is a tool with a very simple purpose in mind: Restore vinyls.
-The older and more damage they are, the better the work it does.
+The older and more damaged they are, the better the work it does.

 It's designed around two main concepts: speed and compatibility.
 It works on every major platform and architecture, and by using the amazing [Numba](http://numba.pydata.org/) library, it runs blazingly fast over a JIT compiler without worrying about any of all usual Python process and threading restrictions.
 All your CPUs will get a piece of the cake!